goblinhack/c-plus-plus-examples/initializer_lists_with_custom_vector/README.md

 };

 int main() {
-    // Create an std::initializer_list of std::string:
+    // Create a std::initializer_list of std::string:
     std::initializer_list< std::string > init1 = { "elem1", "elem2" };

     // Assign this initializer_list to a vector: